Large deviation limits of invariant measures: Diffusions with jumps

 We assume that there exists a locally finite collection $A$ of equilibria of \eqref{eq:52} which has a nonempty intersection with the $\omega$--limit set of every $x\in\mathbb S$ and that the function $b(x)$ is bounded on some neighbourhood of $A$\,.

 Furthermore, we assume that $X^n$ admits invariant measure $\pi^n$\,.
 The latter property holds under various sets of hypotheses, see, e.g., Masuda \cite{Mas07,Mas08}, Qiao \cite{Qia14}, Xie and Zhang \cite{XieZha20}.
-A drift condition is usually required.
-We assume the following: for some $\kappa>2C+4\int_{\mathbb G}h(u)^2e^{4h(u)}\nu(du)$\,.
+A drift condition is commonly required.
+We assume the following:

-Let us check assumptions {\bf 2.1 -- 2.4} with $\Pi_x(X)=e^{-I_x(X)}$\,.
+Let us check assumptions {\bf 2.1 -- 2.4} with $\mathbf\Pi_x(X)=e^{-I_x(X)}$\,.
 We have already verified assumptions {\bf 2.1} and {\bf 2.2}.
 Let us check {\bf 2.3}.
 By \eqref{eq:50},

 so that \eqref{eq:3} holds.
 In {\bf 2.4}, only conditions (4) and (5) are not evident.
 Given $x,x'\in\R^d$\,, let $X_t=x+t(x'-x)/\abs{x'-x}$\,.
 We have that $X_0=x$\,, $X_{\abs{x'-x}}=x'$ and